bioinfo-core-BGU/Genome_annotation_with_Maker/README.md

 ```

 ## 2. Maker Round 1
-We now configure MAKER to generate annotations directly from EST and protein data, which will then be used for training ab initio gene predictors
-We again build new maker configuration files and populate the appropriate values.
+We now configure MAKER to generate annotations directly from EST and protein data, which will then be used for training ab initio gene predictors.
+We again build new maker configuration files and populate the appropriate values in maker_opts.ctl

 ```
 est=00.Files/macrobrachium_rosenbergii_assembly.fasta,00.Files/macrobrachium_rosenbergii_NCBI_mRNA.fasta